SemanticSoftwareLab/Supplements-LDK2017/README.md

 Execute [Query 1](../master/queries/query1.rq) against the Fuseki endpoint to see the results.

 ### Scenario 2:  Curating a Personalized Reading List
-The goal of Scenario 2 is to personalize the list of document retrieved from the query in [Scenario 1](#scenario-1-summarizing-relevant-articles) and order them with respect to how many topics in each document matches against a given user's competences in his profile.
+The goal of Scenario 2 is to personalize the list of document retrieved from the query in [Scenario 1](#scenario-1-summarizing-relevant-articles) and order them with respect to how many topics in each document matches against a given user's competences in his profile (in this user, the researcher profile).

 Executing [Query 2](../master/queries/query2.rq) against the knowledge base will return an integer number that can be used to rank the result set from the first query.